SmoolPerson/LRD-helium-analysis/README.md

 ## Explanation

-This project aims to plot and calculate flux ratios of the He I 5876 and He I 7065 lines in the spectrum of Little Red Dots (LRDs).
-It then compares each flux ratio to a predicted matrix of density and temperature values to provide an estimate of those metrics.
-The data used for this program is not available to the public.
+This project utilizes Helium emission spectra to calculate the density and temperature of Little Red Dots.
+The program computes the ratio between the flux values of He I 7065Å and He I 5876Å using the observed spectra.
+Then, it compares these values to a matrix of theoretical ratios simulated under a variety of astronomical conditions.
+It finally creates plots under pyneb_plots of the end result with the predicted temperatures and densities.
+Additional options are available in order to support dust correction for the spectra.

+## Data

+The 1D spectra used in this work are courtesy of the OCEANS collaboration.
+The OCEANS program (program ID 8410, PI Raymond Simons) is publicly accessible on the MAST database.
+The extractions used in this work will be made available in the coming months.
+For a full description of the reductions used in this work, see [Davis 2026](https://arxiv.org/pdf/2606.00258).

 ## Usage